 It was sometime in October 2005 that a location manager walked into The Victor Café scouting out a place that would become Adrian’s, an Italian eatery featured in a soon to be filmed, Rocky Balboa movie.
-Patricia Taggart is an affable young woman with a wonderful demeanor.
+Patricia Taggart is a phenomenal person with a wonderful demeanor.
 She assured me that “this is the place!!”
 Mr. Stallone would love to make his new movie.
 Skeptical by nature, I didn’t give it too much thought even when she dialed Sylvester on her cell phone and told him to fly into Philadelphia right away.
 She told me he would be here the next night.
 Yeah, right!
 Well, that Tuesday was a normal fall evening in South Philly.
 It was a fairly quiet night and I wasn’t expecting much when suddenly around 7:30 two large white limousine vans pulled up into my valet zone.
 “This isn’t happening” I said to myself.
 But sure enough out stepped around 15 burly men, among them, Sylvester Stallone!
 They whisked into the café not bothered by anyone.
 In fact if one didn’t know he’d be there, one might not have recognized him.
 They toured the café rather quickly and curiously they spent most of their time in the kitchen which is located in the basement.
 The kitchen staff was really confused when these large men descended upon them.
 Mr. Stallone quickly took to the head chef, Pete.
 They hit it off well and spoke for what seemed like fifteen minutes.
 What were they up to?
 The next stop was the upstairs lounge.
 This would become the home away from home for most of the cast and crew for three unforgettable weeks in January 2006, especially for Frank Stallone, Sly’s brother and the driving force behind the Stallone empire.
 Entertainment Tonight filmed in the lounge as well as all the ‘behind the scenes” segments meant for release on DVD.
 After the upstairs touring they were through, and left as quickly as they arrived, signing some autographs and taking some pictures as they all loaded into their vans.
 They disappeared into the cold Philadelphia fall evening, south on Dickinson Street then north on 9th Street.
 I thought to myself, “Wow, did that really just happen?”

 Meanwhile back at the café the patrons were buzzing, since a real Hollywood star had just left everyone talking!
 What was he doing there?
 When was he coming back?
 Everyone wanted to know, especially me!
 Well, sooner than we all thought, we had our answers.
 About an hour later the same large white limousines pulled into the valet zone and the same large men came pouring out, this time with an incredible appetite!
 Fifteen Veal chops and several bottles of Chianti later, Sly assured us that this was the place!
 They had really enjoyed themselves, especially the live opera singing.
 Sly even dialed his wife in LA and held up the phone while he was serenaded with an aria from the wait staff.
 He was so impressed that he decided to change the script to fit the opera theme into the movie.
 At first the café was to be just a boxing themed restaurant.
 But after his time there he decided to make just the “back room” the boxing memorabilia room and the rest to be kept with the opera theme.
 They said not to book the café between January 18 and February 10, 2006.
 With no contract in hand and no money up front I took the deal.